Tannugupta04/Iris-Flower-Classifier-Visual-Data-Explorer/README.md

 Tip: Try adjusting input values and observe how predictions and visualizations change, especially for petal length and width — they strongly influence the model.

+## How the Visualizations Work

+The app includes several interactive charts and plots that help users understand the Iris dataset and the behavior of the classification model.
+These visualizations are organized into three tabs.

+---

+### Tab 1: Basic Stats

+#### Dataset Preview
+Displays the first 10 rows of the dataset to give users an idea of the structure, feature names, and values.

+#### Species Count
+A bar chart showing the number of samples for each Iris species.
+**Purpose**: To check if the dataset is balanced or skewed toward a specific class.

+---

+### Tab 2: Feature Analysis

+This tab allows users to explore how a selected feature (e.g., *Petal Length*) varies across different species using three different plot types:

+#### Histogram
+Displays the distribution of a selected feature for all samples.
+**Purpose**: To identify common values and understand the spread of the feature.

+#### Violin Plot by Species
+Shows the distribution and density of the selected feature for each species.
+**Purpose**: Helps compare how each species differs in the selected feature.

+#### Box Plot
+Displays the median, quartiles, and outliers for the selected feature across species.
+**Purpose**: Quickly assess central tendency and variation per species.

+---

+### Tab 3: Advanced Plots

+#### Correlation Heatmap
+Displays the correlation coefficients between features (e.g., Sepal Width vs Petal Width).
+**Purpose**: To identify which features are strongly related and potentially redundant.

+#### Pair Plot
+Creates a grid of scatter plots for every pair of features, color-coded by species.
+**Purpose**: Helps visualize relationships and separability between features across species.

+#### Feature Means by Species
+Bar chart showing the average value of each feature grouped by species.
+**Purpose**: Highlights how feature values differ across species, useful for classification.

+#### Feature Importance (from Model)
+Bar plot displaying how important each feature is according to the trained Random Forest model.
+**Purpose**: Helps users understand which features have the most influence on the prediction.

+---

+These visualizations make it easy to not only predict a species but also build intuition about the data, model behavior, and underlying patterns within the Iris dataset.